Without crowd noise, NFL defenses are at the mercy of the hard count

 When wielded properly, Johnson explained, tone of voice can manipulate.
 Different pitches evoke different reactions and send distinct messages from speaker to listener.
 Those pitches originate from and vibrate in different parts of the throat, mouth and head.
 Control can be found at the extremes.
 A soft, warm tone that vibrates around bones in the skull can provide comfort.

 “That’s why every pharmaceutical commercial you hear has that pitch, right about the cheekbone,” Johnson said.
 “They are all pitched there because that is the voice you hear in the womb.
-That’s mommy.
+That’s Mommy.
 That’s safety and security.
 Our lizard brain reacts to it.
 Fascinating.”

-The guttural growl Rodgers uses — “primal,” Johnson called it — causes a similar reaction.
+The guttural growl Rodgers uses — “Primal,” Johnson called it — causes a similar reaction.
 It comes from the chest, Johnson said, but it can present danger if not executed properly.
 Johnson tells students that if they feel any tension in their throat when attempting the power voice to stop, because it could do damage.

 “You have to be really careful with it,” Johnson said.
 “You move it down so it’s really vibrating in your breastbone.
 You have to practice a lot so that you get it down there but it doesn’t sit in your throat, because then you’ll just blow out your vocal cords. … But it sounds like he is able to get his voice down in his chest.”